-Regis University's Campus Safety personnel maintain a Security Guard licenses from the City and County of Denver.
+Regis University's Campus Safety personnel maintain Security Guard licenses from the City and County of Denver.
 They are not sworn peace officers and do not possess police powers.
-However, Campus Safety personnel may effect the detention of person(s) when that person has committed a crime a crime presence of Campus Safety employee.
+However, Campus Safety personnel may effect the detention of person(s) when that person has committed a crime in the presence of a Campus Safety Officer.
 Campus Safety may summon assistance from the Adams County Sheriff or the Denver Police Department when laws have been broken.
 The Northwest Denver campus lies within the jurisdiction of both the Denver Police Department and the Adams County Sheriff, and the appropriate agency will be contacted, depending upon where on campus the offense occurs.
-The Thornton Campus is under the jurisdiction of the Thornton Police Department, and the DTC Campus is served by the Greenwood Village Police Department.
-Those agencies will be contacted to resolve criminal matters occurring at those locations.
+The Thornton Campus is under the jurisdiction of the Thornton Police Department.
+That agency will be contacted in regard to criminal offenses at that location.
 Campus Safety personnel have authority to enforce University policies as contained within the University's Student Handbook.
 Authority to effect detentions comes from the Colorado Revised Statues, 16-3-201 ("Arrest by a private person").
 In such instances, Denver Police or the Adams County Sheriff will be contacted for assistance and appropriate disposition of the individual or individuals involved.

-On the Northwest Denver Campus, the Campus Safety Department has jurisdiction on the core campus, which is indicated on the following map.
+On the Northwest Denver Campus, the Campus Safety Department has jurisdiction on the core campus for areas that are owned or controlled by Regis University, which is indicated on the following map.